MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-enabled-virtual-machines.md

 ## Limitations and known issues

 - All resource names should use lower case alphabets, numbers & hypens only.
-- Arc Resource Bridge provisioning should be done on a local HCI node PowerShell.
+- Arc Resource Bridge provisioning should be done on a local HCI server PowerShell.
 It cannot be done in a remote PowerShell window from a machine which is not a host of the Azure Stack HCI cluster.
-- Enabling AKS-HCI & Arc-enabled Azure Stack HCI for VMs on the same Azure Stack HCI cluster requires deploying AKS-HCI management cluster first and then Arc Resource Bridge for VMs.
-If the AKS-HCI management cluster is already deployed, you don’t need to perform “install-moc”.
-In this configuration, uninstalling AKS-HCI management cluster will also remove the Arc Resource Bridge for VM management.
+- Enabling Azure Kubernetes Service & Arc-enabled Azure Stack HCI for VMs on the same Azure Stack HCI cluster requires deploying AKS management cluster first and then Arc Resource Bridge for VMs.
+If the AKS management cluster is already deployed, you don’t need to perform "set-MocConfig" & “install-moc”.
+In this configuration, uninstalling AKS management cluster will also remove the Arc Resource Bridge for VM management.
 A new Arc Resource Bridge can be deployed again, but it will not remember the VM entities that were created earlier.
 - VMs provisioned from Windows Admin Center, PowerShell or other HyperV management tools will not be visible in Portal for management.

 ## FAQ